GOSHROW/reddit-wallpaper-extension/README.md

 **Refresh for a new image:**
 - Click the refresh button (↻) in the bottom bar to instantly load a new random image

+**Customize the clock:**
+- Drag the clock anywhere on the screen to reposition it
+- Double-click the clock to reset it to the default center position
+- Click on the time to toggle between 12-hour (6:45 PM) and 24-hour (18:45) format
+- All preferences are saved and persist across sessions

 **Good subreddits to try:**
 - CineShots (movie screenshots)